jrandiny/yoga-slim7-ubuntu/readme.md

 ### Graphic

 By default Ubuntu 20.04.1 shipped with Linux 5.4, support for AMD 4000 graphics is still experimental on 5.4.
-To get the best result wait for Ubuntu 20.04.2 or upgrade manually to the latest kernel.
+To get the best result wait for Ubuntu 20.04.2 or upgrade manually to the latest stable kernel.

 Some of the ways to upgrade the kernel:
 - https://github.com/pimlie/ubuntu-mainline-kernel.sh